 Clearly, exponential price increases for products like fertilizer or herbicides can have a devastating impact.
 They’re also going to drive up demand for any potential solution.

 Rising Fertilizer Prices Hit Hard

 When Modern Farmer pulls the numbers together, it’s easy to see why rising fertilizer prices are hitting hard.
-In 2021, some fertilizer prices had already seen increases up to 300%, according to American Farm Bureau.
+In 2021, some fertilizer prices had already seen increases up to 300%, according to the American Farm Bureau.
 Meanwhile, the U.S. Department of Agriculture reports that urea increased 149%, liquid nitrogen went up 192%, and anhydrous ammonia soared 235% in the same time frame.